 The new layer will be filled with the red pattern.

 But for now, the pattern layer is not arranged in equilateral triangles, we need do two more transformations!
 Gosh, how many transformations have we applied?
 These two transformations are same as the two in step 7.
 First transformation is to scale the width of the layer, set horizontal scale to 115.47005 percents, second transformation is to skew the layer, set horizontal skew to 30 degrees.
 Now the patterns should be in the arrangement as we expect.

 Maybe the pattern layer is not aligned to the push pin image layer right now, then you just need to move the pattern layer a few pixels in horizontal and vertical directions, make sure that the center of a pattern shape and the center of its related push pin marker are at the same point.
 The image below shows the result.

 Step 10.
 Replace push pin markers with patterns.

 To replace the red push pin marker areas, we need find those red marker areas.
-Select Magic Wand tool, then select the push pin layer in Layers panel, click mouse on any red push pin marker area, it will generate a selection which contains all the red push pin marker areas for you.
+Select Magic Wand tool, set Tolerance to 50 and do not check Contiguous option.
+Then select the push pin layer in Layers panel, click mouse on any red push pin marker area, it will generate a selection which contains all the red push pin marker areas for you.
 After this, click Add layer mask button to add a mask on the red pattern layer.

 You can find that all the red pattern shapes have disappear except those which are within the red push pin marker areas.

 Step 11.
 Process the rest patterns.